YongilChoi/project/app/public/wp-content/plugins/wp-sms/readme.txt

 = How to buy? =
 You can buy the Pro pack version [through this link](http://wp-sms-pro.com/buy/)

-= PHP v7, v8 Supports? =
+= Is the plugin compatible with PHP v8.0? =
 Yes!
-WP SMS is compatible with PHP version v5.6 up to v8
+WP SMS is compatible with PHP version v5.6 up to v8.0

 = How to send SMS with PHP? =
 Use the below code to send SMS through PHP: